fjlind8/w205_fall_2017/exercise_2/README.txt

 >>> import matplotlib.pyplot as plt
 )

 The scripts Plot.py, finalresults.py, histogram.py, and the stream parse (located in extweetwordcount) all require a postgres database tcount to be created with the table tweetwordcount.
 The syntax to create them is in exercise_2/psycopg-sample.py, or you can just run that file as is.
-Once tcount and tweetwordcount are created, you should be able to execute the python scripts listed above, as well as "sparse run" from the /extweetwordcount directory to load new data into the tcount database.
+Once tcount and tweetwordcount are created and you have specified your Twitter API credentials in /extweetwordcount/src/spouts/tweets.py, you should be able to execute the python scripts listed above, as well as "sparse run" from the /extweetwordcount directory to load new data into the tcount database.

 The files of production relevance in the current exercise_2 directory are:
 - Architecture.pdf - visual representation of the architecture of this application